run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 Run:ai provides the ability to block over subscription of quotas by *Projects* or *Departments*.

-Over quota will be blocked under the following circumstances:
+Over quota will be limited under the following circumstances:

 * If a project’s quota request (with or without nodepools) increases the sum of all the department projects quotas to more than the department quota (for GPU and CPU, compute and memory).
 * If a department’s quota decrease request (with or without nodepools) causes the sum of all projects quotas to surpass the department quota (for GPU and CPU, compute and memory).
 * If a project’s quota decrease request (with or without nodepools) causes the sum of all allocated non-preemptible workloads in that project to surpass it (for GPU and CPU, compute and memory).

-To configure over or under quota subscriptions:
+To configure limiting over or under quota subscriptions:

 1. Press the *Tools and settings* icon, then go to *General*.
 2. Enable the *Limit quota over/under subscription* toggle.